Publications

 My research program

 As a historian of philosophy, I’m interested in the relationship between metaphysics and physics during the Enlightenment.
-A century after Newton and Leibniz, this was a central preoccupation of the critical-period Kant.
-And between them, two of the figures most important to this question were Leonhard Euler and Émilie Du Châtelet.
+A century after Newton and Leibniz, it was a central preoccupation of the critical-period Kant.
+Between them, two of the figures most important to this question were Leonhard Euler and Émilie Du Châtelet.

 As a philosopher of science, I’m interested in the methodology and epistemology of science and the conceptual basis of mechanics.
-After Newton and Leibniz, one of the most influential writers on methodology and hypotheses was Émilie Du Châtelet.
-Further, the most important concepts in mechanics were of force and matter – physics’ answer to cause and substance – and by far the most important figure working on them was Euler.
+After Newton and Leibniz, by far the most important figure working on mechanics was Euler.
+And one of the most influential writers on methodology and hypotheses was Émilie Du Châtelet.

-Yet, no philosopher has written on Euler at length, despite the fact that, on central philosophical issues of the Enlightenment, he was the most important figure working in the century between Newton (Principia, 1687) and the critical-period Kant (First Critique, 1781).
+No scholar has written on Euler at length, despite the fact that, on central philosophical issues of the Enlightenment, he was the most important figure working in the century between Newton (Principia, 1687) and the critical-period Kant (First Critique, 1781).
 My work aims to reveal how he indelibly shaped the metaphysics, epistemology, and the foundations of Enlightenment science.
-As for Du Châtelet, while a new scholarship has flowered in recent years, I aim to broaden its scope by looking at a major, neglected text of hers, the Dissertation on the nature and propagation of fire, which I believe points to a need to rethink aspects of her philosophical evolution currently taken for granted in the literature.
+As for Du Châtelet, a new scholarship has blossomed in recent years, and I aim to broaden its scope by looking at a major, neglected text of hers, the Dissertation on the nature and propagation of fire, which I believe points to a need to rethink aspects of her philosophical evolution currently taken for granted in the literature.
+[A description of my post-doc research on the ENN website.]

 Portrait of Leonhard Euler, 1753, Jakob Emanuel Handmann.
 Public domain, via Wikimedia Commons